Autumn call is now closed – thank you to all who applied!

 • Juho Hamari, Tampere University – Gamification, Game Studies, Esports, Metaverse, VR

-• Johanna Hautala, University of Vaasa – Knowledge, Creativity, Technology, Space, Mobility
+• Johanna Hautala, University of Vaasa – Knowledge, Creativity, Technology, Space, Mobility (PhD student from the spring call)

 • Katri Havu, University of Helsinki – EU Law in Member State Courts, Damages Liability Under EU Law, Civil Law Issues Related to Artificial Intelligence / Robotics